Does Fake Tan Cover Scars? – The Definitive Guide

 How To Prepare for A Fake Tan

 • Exfoliate – Exfoliating is so important the day before your fake tan!
-It removes any excess dead skin cells, which allows for the fake tan to develop evenly over the skin.
-It also stops your razor from gunking up when shaving and stops irritation of the skin when shaving as well.
+It removes any excess dead skin cells, allowing the fake tan to develop evenly over the skin.

 • Shave – You need to shave your legs the day before your application.
-You won’t be able to properly apply the fake tan over hair, and you will more than likely land up with a blotchy tan if you don’t shave before.
+You won’t be able to apply the fake tan evenly over your hair, and you will likely end up with a blotchy tan if you don’t shave beforehand.

 The Different Types of Fake Tan